byipr/autovpn/README.md

 1. **Clone or Pull the Repository:**

    On a local machine or NAS with Git:
-   `git clone https://github.com/byipr/synology.git /volume1/scripts/autovpn`  # Update URL if new repo
+   `git clone https://github.com/byipr/autovpn.git /volume1/scripts/autovpn`

    Or run the setup script:
-   `chmod +x /volume1/scripts/autovpn/setup.sh`
+   `chmod +x /volume1/scripts/autovpn/setup.sh; sudo /volume1/scripts/autovpn/setup.sh`
-   `sudo /volume1/scripts/autovpn/setup.sh`

    If Git isn’t available, download the ZIP from GitHub and extract to `/volume1/scripts/autovpn` using DSM `File Station` or SFTP.